utkarsh-10-17/Digital-Image-Processing/README.md

 # Digital Image Processing

-**Digital Image Processing ** is a project focused on applying various image processing techniques using MATLAB.
-The project includes image enhancement, filtering, segmentation, edge detection, and feature extraction, aimed at analyzing and processing images for various real-world applications.
+**Digital Image Processing ** is focused on applying various image processing techniques using MATLAB.
+This includes image enhancement, filtering, segmentation, edge detection, and feature extraction, aimed at analyzing and processing images for various real-world applications.

 ## Table of Contents
 - [Installation](#installation)